sandepal-org/mq01-ops/README.md

 ## :closed_book: Configuring external storage for Single Node OpenShift

+It is best practice for MQ config, queue and log files to reside on storage that is external to the cluster; it makes queue managers more manageable if they are on storage volumes different from that used for cluster components such as `etcd`.
+An example might be to use higher performance disks for a high throughput persistent messaging system.

 > [!WARNING]
 > If you are using Single Node OpenShift you will need to
 > configure external storage and attach it to your cluster.
 The following